codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard copy.md

 max-width="30%"
 %}

-* Application set
+* ApplicationSet
-  Based on the Argo CD's ApplicationSet CRD, where several applications are always deployed as a set.
-For detailed information, see the official documentation on [Generating Applications with ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/){:target="\_blank"}.
+  The application is deployed as a set of applications, based on the Argo CD's ApplicationSet CRD.
+For more information, see Argo CD's official documentation on [Generating Applications with ApplicationSet](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/){:target="\_blank"}.

   {% include
 image.html